Black, Satin Black, Bamboo, White, Hi-Gloss White

 Even though the final amp stage is shut down during sleep, the pre-amp stage is still powered up so a slight hiss is not uncommon.
 If you have an analog audio cable plugged in to the speakers but not into anything else, it's also possible this could be picking up some noise as well.

 Yes, and we recommend that you position each so the tweeters are facing outward.

-If the left speaker is in an easy to reach location, you can certainly use the physical knob to set volume.
+If the left speaker is in an easy to reach location, you can certainly use the physical knob.
 If not though, we generally recommend setting the A5+ Wireless at around 50% and adjusting from your source device, or the remote provided with the A5+ Wireless.

 Every setup is different, so some experimentation will be necessary to find your prefered settings, but around 11 or 12 o'clock is a good starting place if you plan on using your music source (smartphone, computer, TV, etc.) as the master volume control.

 The A5+ Wireless is not officially supported by any universal remotes.
-You can however use a learning remote to copy the signals being sent by the A5+ Wireless's remote.
+However, you can use a learning remote to copy the signals being sent by the A5+ Wireless's remote.
 Check with the manufacturer of your remote to find out if it supports learning IR codes.

 Yes!
 We've been notified that several Android IR Remote Apps support Audioengine remote commands.
 So if you have a phone with an IR blaster like the HTC One or the Samsung Galaxy S4 you can use the App to raise or lower the volume of your speakers with your phone!
 Simply download one of the many IR Remote Apps on Google Play, and test them out.

 Yep, an AC wall outlet near the A5+ Wireless is all you need to power the W3 or D2 wireless Receiver.

 Yep, an AC wall outlet near the A5+ Wireless is all you need to power the AW3 wireless Receiver.
 Simple.